Skip to main content

 Practice your English speaking skills with others during conversation facilitated by a volunteer on Google Meet.

-Join us for a playdate!
-These sessions offer an opportunity for parents and caregivers to play with their children, in a relaxed, fun and social learning space.
-Themes change weekly.
+Come play together at the library!
+These drop-in play sessions offer an opportunity for parents and caregivers to play with their child in a relaxed, fun and social learning space.

 Princeton Public Library - Princeton Room